torvalds/linux/Documentation/security/credentials.rst

  1. The reference count may be altered.

- 2. Whilst the keyring subscriptions of a set of credentials may not be changed, the keyrings subscribed to may have their contents altered.
+ 2. While the keyring subscriptions of a set of credentials may not be changed, the keyrings subscribed to may have their contents altered.

 To catch accidental credential alteration at compile time, struct task_struct